-2.6 Developing
+2.7 Developing

 The Cutadapt source code is on GitHub.
 Cutadapt is written in Python with some extension modules that are written in Cython.
 Cutadapt uses a single code base that is compatible with both Python 2 and 3.
 Python 2.7 is the minimum supported Python version.
-With relatively little effort, compatibility with Python 2.6 could be restored.

-2.6.1 Development installation
+2.7.1 Development installation